I'd Rather Leave While I'm in Love

-"I'd Rather Leave While I'm In Love" is a song co-written by Peter Allen and Carole Bayer Sager, popularized by Rita Coolidge in 1979, and recorded by a number of other artists.
+"I'd Rather Leave While I'm in Love" is a song co-written by Peter Allen and Carole Bayer Sager.
+It was first released by Sager on her 1977 debut album, and it was also released as a single, charting at No. 98 in Australia.
+The song was further popularized by Rita Coolidge in 1979, and recorded by a number of other artists.

 Charts

-Rita Coolidge recording
+Rita Coolidge version

-"I'd Rather Leave While I'm In Love" was a comeback single for Rita Coolidge in 1979.
-Of her four previous singles between 1978 and 1979, two had not charted, while two had been in the top 20 on the adult contemporary charts, though not in the top 10.
-In contrast, the Coolidge version of the "I'd Rather Leave While I'm In Love" reached Number 3 on the U.S. adult contemporary chart, as well as charting highly elsewhere.
+"I'd Rather Leave While I'm in Love" was a comeback single for Rita Coolidge in 1979.
+Of her four previous singles between 1978 and 1979, two had not charted, while two had been in the top 20 on the Adult Contemporary charts, though not in the top 10.
+In contrast, the Coolidge version of the "I'd Rather Leave While I'm in Love" reached number 3 on the U.S. Adult Contemporary chart, as well as charting highly elsewhere.
 It has been described as one of Coolidge's "most triumphant performances", and was included on Coolidge's Satisfied album (A&M, 1979).